 - South Salt Lake Halloween Spooktacular: This event is held at the Columbus Center and features games, food, bingo, a haunted house, and live entertainment.

 - Riverton Halloween Bash: Hear spooky stories read by the mayor, go on a Troll Stroll, and search for the Great Pumpkin.
-Tickets for Scare Rodeo are $1 online and $2 at the door; all other events are free.
+Tickets for Scare Rodeo can be purchased online or at the door; all other events are free.